PREPARING YOU FOR GOING HOME

 Pre-payment

-Patients without prior approval will be requested to pay the total estimated hospital costs prior to admission, and pay a balance of payment after your discharge."Your account" is above of this page more information.
+Patients without prior approval will be requested to pay the total estimated hospital costs prior to admission and pay a balance of payment after your discharge.

 So that you're aware of any payment or possible balance of payment, and so we can give you an estimate of our costs, please call: